glukhman/ASD-304366891/README.md

 The website consists of three mutually-navigable parts:
 1. An index of snapshot galleries uploaded by users;
 2. A snapshot gallery for each user, complete with preview of each snapshot's color image;
 3. Detailed graphical representation for each snapshot.
+The _pose_ is represented by two plots generated using the **pyplot** library:
+    - _translation_ is a point in 3D space;
+    - _rotation_ is an arrow inside a 3D sphere, pointing to the direction viewed by the camera.

 Screenshots:<br>
 <img src="docs/site-1.png" alt="index" width="40%"/>&emsp;<img src="docs/site-2.png" alt="snapshot data" width="40%"/>